ST7050 - Clinical Assessment of Sports Injuries (2023/24)

 |Total study hours||200|

-This module assesses the students’ practical ability to undertake a clinical examination and assessment for any common sports injury to the upper or lower limb.
-Students will develop critical awareness of current issues relating to sports injuries, epidemiology, and mechanisms of injury, as well as their clinical reasoning and critical application of an examination and assessment in a sports setting.
+In this module you will develop the skills to undertake a clinical examination and assessment for any common sports injury to the upper or lower limb.
+You will review the relevant human anatomy and develop functional and biomechanical application of this to the assessment of peripheral joints.
+You will develop a critical awareness of current issues relating to sports injuries, epidemiology and mechanisms of injury, as well as their clinical reasoning and critical application of an examination and assessment in a sports setting.

-Functional and applied anatomy and biomechanics of the peripheral joints.
-LO 1, 2, 4
+Functional and applied anatomy and biomechanics of the peripheral joints (LO1, 3, 4)

-Clinical examination and assessment techniques – theory, practice and evidence base.
-LO 1, 2, 3, 4
+Clinical examination and assessment techniques – theory, practice and evidence base (LO 1, 2, 3)

-Pathology of healing with specific relevance to presentation of injuries.
-LO 2, 3, 4, 5
+Pathology of healing with specific relevance to presentation of injuries LO1, 2, 3, 4)

-Common sports injuries – aetiology, epidemiology, presentation based on analysis of the literature.
-LO 4, 5
+Common sports injuries – aetiology, epidemiology, presentation based on analysis of the literature (LO3, 4)

 Balance of independent study and scheduled teaching activity